Acupuncture for Headaches & Migraines

 Are hormonal and menstrual migraines treatable with acupuncture?

-Can acupuncture help with medication overuse headache (rebound headache)?
+Can acupuncture help with medication overuse headache?

 Yes.
 Rebound headaches are a frustrating cycle — pain medication provides temporary relief but triggers more headaches with overuse.
 Acupuncture can help break this cycle by addressing the underlying pain pattern naturally, reducing the need for medication, and supporting the nervous system through the process.